-The first property is ensured by initializing the canary value using /dev/urandom.
-More details about it can be found at the link [xorl, 2010].
+The first property is ensured by initializing the canary value using /dev/urandom [xorl, 2010].
 The second property is ensured by keeping a copy of the canary value in %gs:20.
 The memory segment pointed by the GS register in Linux is a special area, which is different from the stack, heap, BSS segment, data segment, and the text segment.
 Most importantly, this GS segment is physically isolated from the stack, so a buffer overflow on the stack or heap will not be able to change anything in the GS segment.
-On 32-bit x86 architectures, gcc keeps the canary value at offset 20 from %gs.
+On 32-bit x86 architectures, gcc keeps the canary value at offset 20 from %gs and on 64-bit x86 architectures, gcc stores the canary value at offset 40 from %fs.